75lb/command-line-usage/README.md

 A simple module for creating a usage guide.

 ## Synopis
-A usage guide is built from an arbitrary number of sections, e.g. a description section, synopsis, option list, examples, footer etc.
+A usage guide is built from an arbitrary number of sections, e.g. a description section, synopsis, option list, examples, footer etc. Each section has a bold, underlined header and some content (a paragraph, table, option list, banner etc.)

 The `commandLineUsage()` function takes one or more `section` objects as input.
-Each section comprises an optional `header` property and one of either `content`, `banner` or `optionList`.
+Each section comprises an optional `header` property and one of either `content` or `optionList`.

-The `header` is always bold and underlined.
-A `content` string is indented and wrapped to 80 columns.

 ```js
 const getUsage = require('command-line-usage')